Group rings and hyperbolic geometry

-{ {\ref{manifold}} \begin{theorem} Let $X^d$ be a $d$-manifold, $G$ a group that satisfies $\mathcal H_{n,\delta}$ and $BG$ its classifying space.
+Let us spell out a consequence of a special case of Theorem \ref{essential}, where we suppose that $X^d$ is a closed $d$-manifold.
+Recall that a Morse function gives a cellular decomposition of a manifold with one cell of dimension $k$ for each point of index $k$ (\cite{thom}, or \cite{milnor} for a detailed proof).
+Therefore we deduce { {\ref{manifold}} \begin{theorem} Let $X^d$ be a $d$-manifold, $G$ a group that satisfies $\mathcal H_{n}$ and $BG$ its classifying space.
 If there is a continuous map $f:X^d\rightarrow BG$ with $f_*[X]\not=0$ in $H_d(BG;\mathbb K)$ then for each $0<k<d$, a Morse function on $X^d$ has at least $n+1$ critical points of index $k$. \end{theorem} } \begin{remark} Since the fundamental group of a hyperbolic manifold is not free, the case of critical points of index $1$ or $d-1$ follows from the aforementioned theorem of Arzhantseva, Gromov, Kapovich-Weidmann (\cite{arzhantseva,gromovexpanders,kapovichweidmann}).
 For hyperbolic manifolds of dimension three, a much better bound is given by \cite{bachman}. \end{remark}